Private Equity fund holdings and factoring

 How are you preparing for the much-awaited financial upturn?

-T. R. In 2022, companies should be prepared to finance their growth whilst repaying their State-backed loans.
+T. R. In 2022, companies should be prepared to finance their growth whilst repaying their government-backed loans.
 Preparations for 2022 should begin now.

-AT Chateaudun Crédit, we are anticipating this by recruiting new talent in our consultancy and IT teams.
-Eight people are currently being recruited increasing our workforce from 30 to 38.
+At Chateaudun Crédit, we are anticipating this by hiring new talent in our consultancy and IT teams.
+Eight people are currently being recruited, increasing our workforce from 30 to 38.
 At the same time, we are working on launching a new version of our factoring and credit insurance software.

 Read the full interview